alilein1990/JS-App/README.md

 ## JS-App
-It is a small application that fetches data about the Pokemon from an external API, displays details about a Pokemon when clicked on the name and allows the user to search for a specific Pokemon by name.
+This is a small application that fetches data about Pokémon from an external API.
+It displays details about a Pokémon when its modal is clicked and allows the user to search for a specific Pokémon by name.

 ## API for the application
 API: https://pokeapi.co/

 ## Technology Stack
-- **Javascript** : Programming language mostly used for interactive and dynamic features on a website.
+- **Javascript** : Programming language mostly used for interactive and dynamic features on websites.
 - **HTML** : Markup language for creating and structuring content on webpages.
 - **CSS** : Stylesheet language that styles the appearance of HTML elements on web pages.
-- **Bootstrap** : Front-end framework for creating responsive websites and web applications
+- **Bootstrap** : Front-end framework for creating responsive websites and web applications.

 ## Clone the repository:
 ```